munishaboora/cfg-MunishaKaurBoora-hw-assessment/MunishaKaurBoora_Specialisation_Theory.md

        - At this step, how the application will work and aspects of the design are modelled.
        - Some aspects can include: UI, Programming, Security, Architecture, etc.
     - Implementation:
-       - At this step, the program itself is written out, either using a single developer or a large team - with each working on different parts of the application.
+       - At this step, the program itself is written out, either using a single developer or a large team - with each most likely working on different parts of the application.
     - Testing and Integration:
        - In this phase, a software implementation is packaged and tested to assure quality.
-       - Testing or quality assurance ensures the solutions implemented pass the standard for quality and performance.
+       - Testing or quality assurance ensures the solutions implemented pass the standards for quality and performance.
        - This can involve unit testing, performing integration and end-to-end tests, and reporting or identifying bugs or defects in the software solution.
     - Deploy:
        - An application is deployed once testing is completed, making it available to users.
        - This step of the process can be manual or automated, depending on the complexity and needs of the application.
     - Maintenance:
-       - Once the application has been deployed and is being used, the final phase discovers bugs that slipped through the cracks during testing and resolves them - this can spawn new development cycles.
+       - Once the application has been deployed and is being used, the final phase discovers bugs that slipped through the cracks during testing and resolves them - this itself can spawn new development cycles.

 #### 6. What's the difference between agile and waterfall?
 - Agile methodology is an approach to software development that helps the continuous iteration of development and testing in the software development process.